Counting

 image description

 Shakthi is a western Sydney storyteller with Sri Lankan heritage and Tamil ancestry.
 He’s a writer, director and producer of theatre and film, and composer of original music.
 Belvoir: The Jungle and the Sea (Co-written with Eamon Flack) and Counting and Cracking (Associate Writer Eamon Flack).
-His other theatre credits include Zana Fraillon’s The Bone […]
+He has in development a new play with Belvoir […]

 Read full bio